Misty (Pokémon)

 Misty, known as Kasumi (カスミ) in Japan, is a fictional character in the Pokémon franchise owned by Nintendo and created by Satoshi Tajiri.
 She has appeared as a Gym Leader in the Pokémon video games Pokémon Red and Blue, Pokémon Gold and Silver, and their respective remakes.
-She was a protagonist in the ongoing anime for the first five seasons, travelling alongside Ash Ketchum and Brock / Tracey to become the world's best Water-type Pokémon trainer before departing home to Cerulean City to run the family gym, but made recurring appearances after.
+She was a main character in the ongoing anime for the first five seasons, travelling alongside Ash Ketchum and Brock / Tracey to become the best Water-type Pokémon Trainer in the world before departing home to Cerulean City to run the family gym.
 The character has also appeared in manga like Pokémon Adventures.
-She specialises in Water Type Pokémon.
-Her Japanese voice actress is Mayumi Iizuka, while her English voice was supplied by Rachael Lillis and Michele Knotz, while her Korean voice was supplied by Ji Mi-Ae, Lee Chi-Hyeon, Kim Hyeon-Ji and Yeo Minjeong.
+She specialises in Water-type Pokémon.
+Her Japanese voice actress is Mayumi Iizuka, while her English voice was supplied by Rachael Lillis and Michele Knotz.

-Design

-Misty's character design was overseen by Ken Sugimori and Atsuko Nishida, and for the anime the design was overseen by Sayuri Ichishi.
+Conception and design

+Developed by Game Freak and published by Nintendo, the Pokémon series began in Japan in 1996 with the release of Pokémon Red and Blue for the Game Boy.
+In these games, the player assumes the role of a Pokémon Trainer whose goal is to capture and train creatures called Pokémon.
+Players use the creatures' special abilities to combat other Pokémon, and some can transform into stronger species, or evolve.
+The ultimate goal is to complete the Pokédex, a comprehensive Pokémon encyclopedia, by capturing, evolving, and trading to obtain creatures from all Pokémon species.

+Designed by Ken Sugimori as a "gym leader", a Pokémon trainer that acts as an area boss, Misty was introduced in Red and Blue.
+Due to the nature of the game's development, only one set of concept sketches were done before implementing the character as sprite art within the game.
+Originally intended to be the game's third gym leader battle, she was changed to be the second instead for the game's final release.
+Designed as a young woman with red hair tied into a side ponytail, Sugimori often depicted her in a two-piece swimsuit to fit thematically with her gym and its swimming pools.

+For her anime appearance, she was designed by Atsuko Nishida.
+Her outfit was changed significantly for this appearance, giving her sneakers, a yellow shirt that reached above her midriff, and blue shorts held up by red suspenders around her torso.
+Emphasis was placed on the shape of her eyes in the animation guides, and how to draw them.
 Her Japanese voice actress, Mayumi Iizuka, stated that during her audition the director asked her to act like herself, and in doing so she landed the role.
 As a result, she considers Misty to be the one character she has voiced who most represents herself.
-Mayumi keeps track of her character's promotional appearances in merchandise and other material, additionally providing fans with insights on possible future cameos in the anime series.
+Iizuka keeps track of her character's promotional appearances in merchandise and other material, additionally providing fans with insights on possible future cameos in the anime series.

+In January 1999, Game Freak explained the origin of the English name of Misty: "The English word for 'Kasumi' is 'Mist,' so the name was changed to -ty to make it sound more feminine."